Recording and Sharing a Narrated PowerPoint Presentation

 - PowerPoint 2016 for Mac doesn’t support saving in a video format.
 Other versions of PowerPoint for macOS (2011, 2019, and the Office 365 subscription – but not the online version of PowerPoint) do support this feature.
 As a CSU student, you have free access to Office 365 from Software Downloads.

-Upload your video to either Microsoft Teams or Canvas Media:
+Upload your video to Microsoft Teams or other video hosting platform:

 - On Microsoft Teams, see the section on Upload other video types to Microsoft Stream.